 Stuyvesant High School

-Welcome to Global Studies II.
-This course provides students with the opportunity to explore what is happening in various regions and civilizations at a given time.
+Welcome to United States History and Government II.
+This course covers the history of the United States from approximately 1880 to the present.
 Parents and students please read the following course requirements closely and sign the bottom of the sheet.
-Your signature means that you have read, and are aware of the course requirements and grading policy.
+Your signature means that you have read, and are aware, of the course requirements and grading policy.
 Students please tear off the signed portion of the document and return it to me.
 Keep the body of the form for reference.

 Parents and students are encouraged to contact me with questions and concerns via e-mail.
-My Stuyvesant e-mail address: email@example.com.
-Parents please feel free to contact me at any point during the semester.
+My Stuyvesant e-mail address is: firstname.lastname@example.org.
+Parents feel free to contact me at any point during the semester.

 Throughout the course I make extensive use of the Internet.
 Students will be required to access information at my web site at http://epstein2.tripod.com.
 For those students who do not have access to the web from home, computers are provided in the social studies office in room 302.
 Parents are encouraged to check the web-site for current homework and project assignments.

 Class Work (includes participation) 15%